QuachNgoc/A_Simple_PasswordGenerator_in_Python/README.md

 "How many numbers would you like?"

-Run the code in Visual Studio.
+Run .sln in Visual Studio.